Earthquakes on May 3, 2026

 6.0 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 13 km SE of Pearsall, Texas on May 3, 2026, with origin time 19:25 UTC.
-It arrived roughly 13 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 6.0 km, placing this in the shallow crustal category.
+A magnitude 2.1 earthquake was recorded 13 km SE of Pearsall, Texas on May 3, 2026 at 19:25 UTC.
+Coming 13 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 6.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 28.814°, -98.992°.
+Coordinates: 28.814°, -98.992°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03